Robert L. May: Legacy of Rudolph

 There have been a number of film adaptations of Rudolph.
 The first, an eight-minute animated film directed by Max Fleischer and narrated by Paul Wing, was a 1948 promotional piece made by Montgomery Ward.
 It showed at the Radio City Music Hall and in hundreds of theatres around the country.
-In 1964, Rankin/Bass Productions produced an animated television film, Rudolph the Red-Nosed Reindeer, which employed true-to-life, stop-motion animation known as "Animagic".
-It was a remarkable success and is the longest running television special in American history.
-In 1975, Rankin/Bass made a second Rudolph television film, this an animated fantasy entitled Rudolph's Shiny New Year, which aired in 1976.
+In 1964, Rankin/Bass Productions produced an animated television film, Rudolph the Red-Nosed Reindeer, which employed stop-motion animation known as "Animagic".
+It was a remarkable success and is the longest-running television special in American history.
+In 1975, Rankin/Bass made a second Rudolph television film, an animated fantasy entitled Rudolph's Shiny New Year, which aired in 1976.
 And in 1979, Rankin/Bass produced and released Rudolph and Frosty's Christmas in July, an animated feature-length movie.
 Several other feature-length Rudolph films have appeared over the years.
 Rudolph the Red-Nosed Reindeer: The Movie, was released by GoodTimes Entertainment and Golden Books Family Entertainment in 1998.
 Three years later, GoodTimes produced an animated sequel, Rudolph the Red-Nosed Reindeer and the Island of Misfit Toys.

-Seventy-five years after May created the Rudolph character and 50 years after the first Rankin/Bass film, Rudolph was honored by the U.S. Postal Service.
-On November 6, 2014, it issued four stamps that featured characters from the Rankin/Bass production.
+On November 6, 2014, 75 years after May created the character, and 50 years after the first Rankin/Bass film, the U.S. Postal Service honored Rudolph by issuing four stamps that featured characters from the Rankin/Bass production.